Zhou Xinfang: Hai Rui Submits His Memorial

 Between 1958 and 1963, "new historical drama" became a prominent form of theatre in China, and such drama was often used for indirect critique of contemporary politics.
 In 1959, Zhou was asked to write a play for the 10th anniversary celebration in Shanghai of the founding of the People's Republic of China.
 The story would be about Hai Rui, a Ming Dynasty official noted for his integrity but was dismissed from office for criticizing the Jiajing Emperor.
 Zhou wrote the play Hai Rui Submits His Memorial (海瑞上疏, Hai Rui Shangshu) with Xu Siyan (许思言), and the play was performed by the Shanghai Peking Opera Troupe.

 In Beijing, Wu Han also wrote another opera based on the same theme, Hai Rui Dismissed from Office.
 This opera was attacked by Yao Wenyuan in 1965, accusing the play of being a veiled criticism of Chairman Mao Zedong.
-The attack by Yao on Wu Han's work about Hai Rui is often considered the opening shot of the Cultural Revolution, and would eventually led to the persecution and death of Wu Han.
-Zhou was also criticized for attacking Chairman Mao in his portrayal of the Jiajing Emperor in his opera, Zhou however countered by saying that those who suggested any similarity of Jiajing Emperor to Mao were the real detractors of Mao.
+The attack by Yao on Wu Han's work about Hai Rui is often considered the opening shot of the Cultural Revolution, and eventually led to the persecution and death of Wu Han.

+Zhou was also criticized for attacking Chairman Mao in his portrayal of the Jiajing Emperor in his opera.
+Zhou however countered by saying that those who suggested any similarity of Jiajing Emperor to Mao were the real detractors of Mao.
 Zhou and his son were arrested and imprisoned during the Cultural Revolution, but he refused to recant.
 He was released from prison a year later but placed under house arrest until his death in 1975.

 Personal life

 He was married to Fengjiao Liu in 1912, with whom he had three children.
-In 1928, he took Lilian Qiu (1905–1968) as his mistress, with whom he had six children, including three illegitimate children, Susan Cha, Cecilia Chung (Zhou Yi), Tsai Chin.
-In the late 1930s, he divorced his wife and married Lilian Qiu, then born another three children: William Chow, Michael Chow, and Vivian Chow.
+In 1928, he took Lilian Qiu (1905–1968) as his mistress, with whom he had six children, including three illegitimate children, Susan Cha, Cecilia Chung (Zhou Yi), and Tsai Chin.
+In the late 1930s, he divorced his wife and married Lilian Qiu, then bore another three children: William Chow, restaurateur Michael Chow, and Vivian Chow.

 Zhou was the grandfather of actress China Chow.
-He was also father-in-law to actor/director Ho Yi who is married to his youngest daughter, Vivian Chow.
+He was also father-in-law to actor/director Ho Yi, who is married to his youngest daughter, Vivian Chow.